-… or in the campfire.
-You can do it both ways.
+Vegetables can be cooked both in or on a campfire.
+That’s right: both ways.
 The keys to perfectly cooked veggies are timing and coverage.

-Regarding timing, depending upon what else you are cooking, such as a meat, you’ll need to put some veggies on (or in, more on that later) the fire much sooner than your steak, chicken, fish, bison or whatever meat you’re planning on for your family’s meal.
+Depending upon what else you are cooking, such as a meat, you’ll need to put some veggies on (or in…more on that later) the fire much sooner than your steak, chicken, fish, bison, or whatever meat you’re planning on for your family’s meal.

 - Brussels Sprouts